Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ![ ](/static/qlik-images/image73.png)

-*Note if you run into issues with Qlik Replicate complaining about S3 access please verify the qlik-replicate user has access to S3 buckets.*
+*Note if you run into issues with QCDI complaining about S3 access please verify the qlik-replicate user has access to S3 buckets.*

 ![ ](/static/qlik-images/image74.png)

-*Qlik Replicate can write directly to S3 For more details about using Amazon S3 as a target, please review the section "Using a Amazon S3 as a Target" in Chapter 9 "Adding and Managing Target Endpoints" of the [Qlik Replicate User Guide](https://qlik-aws-sap.netlify.app/files/Qlik_Replicate_User_Guide.pdf)*
+*QCDI can write directly to S3 For more details about using Amazon S3 as a target, please review the section "Using a Amazon S3 as a Target" in Chapter 9 "Adding and Managing Target Endpoints" of the [QCDI User Guide](https://qlik-aws-sap.netlify.app/files/Qlik_Replicate_User_Guide.pdf)*

 ###